the1lab/1lab/src/Cat/Displayed/Base.lagda.md

 domain $A$ as a sum, namely of the [[fibres]] of $f$ over the points of
 $B$.

+[^decomposing]: This idea is formalised in the page on [[free isofibrations]].

 Indeed, a literal approach to this decomposition would define the type of objects of $P_x$ to be exactly the type-theoretic fibre $P^*x$.
-In our setting, this interpretation is problematic for two complementary
+In our setting, this interpretation is problematic for two complementary reasons.
-reasons:

-[^decomposing]: This idea is formalised in the page on [[free isofibrations]].

-1.
 First, if $\cB$ is an arbitrary precategory, the [[path types|path]] of its type of objects should be regarded as a vestigial structure left over from the encoding of category theory into type theory, and not as an intrinsic property of the category.

 This *could* be fixed by considering only functors into [[univalent categories]], which are precisely those where identity of objects corresponds coherently to isomorphism in the category.
 However, this would prevent the discussion of categories defined over diagram shapes like the [[walking isomorphism]], which are most convenient to work with when defined in a non-univalent manner.[^walking-iso]

 [^walking-iso]:
     To wit: the [[Rezk completion]] of the walking isomorphism is the